jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 So the tech lead defines an attribute on the pattern called `Name`

-`automate pattern add-attribute "Name" --isrequired`
+`automate edit add-attribute "Name" --isrequired`

 and then the `ResourceName` attribute:

-`automate pattern add-attribute "ResourceName" --isrequired`
+`automate edit add-attribute "ResourceName" --isrequired`

 Now, the tech lead knows that every new API contains multiple "Service Operations" (according to existing coding patterns).

 They now need to add a collection to the pattern to allow their contributors to define multiple service operations.

-`automate pattern add-collection "ServiceOperation" --displayedas "Operations" --describedas "The service operations of the web API" `
+`automate edit add-collection "ServiceOperation" --displayedas "Operations" --describedas "The service operations of the web API" `

 > Notice here that the tech lead decided to name this collection with a name of `ServiceOperation` and give it a meaningful display name and description.